 What are the benefits of studying abroad?

-The first question that comes to the mind of a person when they think of studying abroad are the benefits of such a decision.
+The first question that comes to the mind of a person when they think of how to study abroad are the benefits of such a decision.
 It is an extremely important decision and requires to be considered carefully and thought through well.

-Listed below are a few benefits of studying abroad:
+Listed below are a few benefits of how to study abroad:

 A Great addition to your CV:

 Regardless of whether it is an entire course/degree or just a few semesters, a degree from a foreign institution always looks great on the CV and candidates usually have amazing stories to tell.
-Everyone knows that studying abroad is no easy task and it requires a lot of hard work just to get into a foreign course.
+Everyone knows that studying abroad and the question of how to study abroad is no easy task and it requires a lot of hard work just to get into a foreign course.
 Also, staying in a different country all by yourself tells your interviewer that you are brave enough to take a few risks.

 Learn a new language and experience a new culture: